 At some point in our careers, we’ve all noticed a colleague or employee who continued to push through meetings to accommodate deadlines, all while displaying symptoms of a cold, flu, or other medical condition.
 However, since not all illnesses are visible, it can be difficult for employers and managers to determine if an employee is an underperformer or if illness may be negatively impacting an employee’s performance due to obligatory feelings to show up, despite not feeling well.
 This phenomenon of coming to work but being less productive is better known as presenteeism.
 In other words, it’s when employees still show up to work, as opposed to absenteeism, but they have lower levels of engagement.

-Some of the most common reasons employees engage in presenteeism include fighting seemingly minor health concerns like seasonal allergies, asthma, headaches, back pain, arthritis, and gastrointestinal disorders.
-Other times it may be more serious, like depression or anxiety.
-Employees are trying to resolve these ailments independently instead of using their health plan to seek care from a medical professional.
-Are they ignoring their health?
+Some of the most common reasons employees engage in presenteeism include fighting seemingly minor health concerns like seasonal allergies, asthma, headaches, back pain, arthritis, and gastrointestinal issues.
+Employees could also be facing mental health issues, like depression or anxiety.
+Employees often try to resolve these ailments independently instead of using their health plan to seek care from a medical professional.

 In addition to high health care costs, barriers to access to care, time constraints, guilt, and fear are also causing employees to be less present.
 Since the onset of the COVID-19 pandemic, the number of employees who work remotely nationwide has increased.
 Some remote workers will still work from home even when experiencing ailments in fear that they may be perceived as lazy or be undervalued by their employers, increasing burnout to avoid being penalized.3 They may also feel guilty for taking a much-needed sick day since they work from the comfort of their homes.
 However, consistent burnout may lead to low morale, lack of perceived self-importance, and employee turnover.

 Employees who have less presenteeism could make costly mistakes that may jeopardize their health and the well-being of others, and even stakeholder relationships due to psychological conditions that can impair judgment.
-As far back as 2004, researchers discovered increasingly reliable ways to measure presenteeism, concluding that it can cost companies billions of dollars annually.
-So, how canan organization determine if an employee is not productive or simply not feeling well and better support them if it’s the latter?
+So, how can an organization determine if an employee is not productive or simply not feeling well and better support them if it’s the latter?
 Does your organization have a work culture that contributes to presenteeism?
 If so, policies that promote this behavior may need to be adjusted or eliminated.

-According to NIH, employers are rethinking best practice strategies to keep employees healthy with rising costs of health care, and employers must compensate for poor employee health through workplace health plans because health is a factor in profitability. ¹ Comprehensive wellness initiatives can curb productivity loss and increase employee health and well-being during working hours.
+To stay competitive, employers must rethink ways to keep employees healthy with rising costs of health care, knowing that health is a factor in profitability.
+Comprehensive wellness initiatives, including affordable employer-sponsored health plans, can curb productivity loss and increase employee health and well-being.